nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/helpcue-best-practices.md

 * I’m sitting in...
 * *I’m wearing...

-> If you have added a profile picture to your HelpCue account, no need to describe what you're wearing!
+> If you have added a profile picture to your HelpCue account, you don't need to tell us what you're wearing!

 ## Examples of good and bad HelpCue questions
 ### Good questions